dstw/dstw.github.io-archive/_posts/2018-03-07-gsoc-with-gnu-wget2-part-i.markdown

 a lot.
 Also from now I learn a lot to use _GDB (GNU Debugger)_ to debug application.
 At first I choose to use subject "Design and Implementation of a Framework for Plugins".
-But I rethink again because what I do in microproject is about Testing.
+But I rethink again because what I do in micro project is about Testing.
 Finally I change my subject so I take "Design and Implementation of Test Suite Using Libmicrohttpd" as my project.
 I send my proposal to project's mailing list [1].
 After some reviewing and revision process, I officially sent